djannot/ecs-geo-docker-in-docker/README.md

 The Storage Pool creation can take some times.

+# Troubleshooting

+If you encounter issues during the docker pull phase, you probably have to add SSL certificates.

+All the .crt files included in the root directory will be added in the Docker image when you build it.
+If you have .pem files, modify the extension to be .crt.

 # Licensing

 Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>